 “you seriously deserve to die”

-Rebecca apparently gave up on herself, Polk County Sheriff Grady Judd said.
-"Rebecca wasn't attacking back.
-She appeared to be beat down."
+The bullied girl gave up on herself, Judd said.
+“Rebecca wasn’t attacking back.
+She appeared to be beat down.”

-But Rebecca's suffering was no secret at her school.
+Rebecca’s suffering was no secret at her school.
 Teachers saw her in tears.
+There were fights, the sheriff said.
 In December, she was hospitalized after slitting her wrists.

 Her school started a campaign against bullying, giving talks before the student body to discourage it.